-Health Check must be set up in the Administration Console, and automatic upload must be enabled in order for these viewers to see the Health Check report.
+Health Check must be set up in the Admin Console, and automatic upload must be enabled in order for these viewers to see the Health Check report.

-You can access the Health Check Viewers group from the link on the Health Check Settings page or by searching for the group in the objects view of Appian Designer.
+You can access the Health Check Viewers group from the link on the Health Check Settings page or by searching for the group in the Objects view.
 You can add both individual users and groups as members (see Group Management).

 The Health Check Viewers group is configured with the following security settings: